Overview of Merrill Edge and J.P. Morgan

 Bank Products

-With J.P.
-Morgan Investing, you cannot add cash-management tools directly to the brokerage account (such as a checkbook or debit card).
-However, a Chase checking or savings account can be linked to a securities account, and this happens automatically on the website and mobile app.
+At J.P.
+Morgan Investing, cash-management tools such as a checkbook or debit card cannot be added directly to a self-directed brokerage account.
+A checking or savings account with Chase Bank, however, can be connected to a securities account, and this connection is easy to use on the website and mobile app.

-At Merrill Edge, both a debit card and a checkbook can be added to an investing account at no cost.
-It is also possible to link a Bank of America savings or checking account to a securities account, and this is also done automatically.
+At Merrill Edge, a debit card and checkbook can be connected to an eligible investing account, and there is no cost to add them.
+A Bank of America checking or savings account can also be linked to a securities account.
+As with J.P.
+Morgan Investing, this connection is handled automatically.

-In both cases, it is easy to transfer funds between investing and bank accounts using the company’s website or mobile app.
+In both cases, transferring money between investing and deposit accounts is simple through the company’s mobile app or website.

 Winner: Merrill Edge